Built by operators. Run on our own registers.

 Native WSLCB compliance

 WAC 314-55 isn’t a config switch — it’s the rail the workflow runs on.
 Vertical-ID stops the cart at the register (314-55-079 enforcement, not a poster).
 Industry discount has a 90-day re-verify in code (314-55-095).
-Waste log carries triple-witness as a workflow, not a PDF.
+Waste log carries second-witness sign-off as a workflow, not a PDF.
 Dutchie tells you the rules; we run them.

 Self-learning ordering